gwmod/nlmod/docs/examples.rst

 ========
 Example Models
 ========
-The following examples are available as Jupyter Notebooks.
+The following example models are available as Jupyter Notebooks.

 .. toctree::
   :maxdepth: 1